All Episodes

 It was in the middle of explosion, no, but it would survive the radiation.

-If it were not near the explosion, but the radiation cloud spread, it would survive the passengers, could survive inside because of the radiation shield.
+If it were not near the explosion, but the radiation cloud spread, it would survive.

-It's phenomenal what what is in these airplanes and the technology that that's there, and a lot of it's still classified that we don't even know exists.
+And a lot of it's still classified that we don't even know exists.

 They're full-fledged operating rooms and operating room on Air Force One.

-I mean, a genuine hospital type operating room.
+I mean, a genuine hospital-type operating room.

 You've got to have doctors and nurses on board if you're going to have an operating room.

-Oh, kitchen to galley, you mean?
+Oh, kitchen, the galley, you mean?

-I mean, that's there's two or three of them, and there's three or four levels in these planes.
+I mean, there's two or three of them.

-Uh it's that's why it fascinates me.
+That's why it fascinates me.

-It's the the degree.
+It's the degree.

-Well, you know what fascinates me about about technology, both this and anything, is the the brain power that has to exist, like writing software or designing something to anticipate problems that haven't happened, and to build in solutions to those problems that haven't happened, you have to anticipate what the problems might be.
+Well, you know what fascinates me about technology, both this and anything, is the brain power that has to exist, like writing software or designing something to anticipate problems that haven't happened and to build in solutions to those problems that haven't happened.

-For example, I'll just bear with me, I'll give you one example of what I'm talking about here.
+I'll give you one example of what I'm talking about here.

 It's not the best, but space shuttle or any rocket launch.